Trump threatens to pull aid to Palestinians if they don't pursue peace

 He said Trump’s decision had created a backlash, frustrating Palestinians who felt there was no honest broker.

-But he added: “I’d like to reserve judgement because we’re still waiting for the Americans to come out with their plan.”
+But he added: “I’d like to reserve judgment because we’re still waiting for the Americans to come out with their plan.”

 King Abdullah’s Hashemite dynasty is the custodian of the Muslim holy sites in Jerusalem, making Jordan particularly sensitive to any changes of status there.